-Roski School Ambassadors are currently enrolled undergraduates who are well versed in what the Gayle Garner Roski School has to offer.
-They are excited to speak with prospective, transfer, international, and current undergraduate students.
-They will also serve as panelists, tour guides, and help at various Roski School events.
+Roski School Ambassadors are currently enrolled undergraduates who are well versed in what the Gayle Garner Roski School and USC has to offer and available to speak with prospective, transfer, international, and current undergraduate students.
+They also participate as panelists, tour guides, and help at various Roski School events.

-Ambassadors are available to virtually meet with you to discuss their experiences at the Roski School, show you around our campus (when we are all back), and answer any questions you have about your program of interest or point you to the right person to speak with.
+Ambassadors are available to meet with you (in-person and virtually) to discuss their experiences at the Roski School, show you around our campus, and answer any questions you have about your program of interest or point you to the right person to speak with.

 Contact our Ambassadors today to get a student’s perspective on our school.

-Laila Hassell is a current undergraduate student majoring in Design with a minor in East Asian Languages and Cultures.
+Laila is a senior majoring in Design with a minor in East Asian Languages and Cultures.
 She is a dancer, musician, and designer based in Los Angeles and Abu Dhabi, UAE.
 As an artist and designer, her work blends mundane imagery with vividly whimsical compositions, creating a visual that highlights various aspects of reality within an imaginative space.
-Laila’s main goal in her practice is to evoke the experiencers imagination, ultimately reminding them that reality is what they choose to make it.
+Laila’s main goal in her practice is to evoke the experiencer's imagination, ultimately reminding them that reality is what they choose to make it.
 Her main areas of focus are Graphic Design, Fashion Design, and Art Direction.